-If you are a public employee who resigns to serve in the military, you are considered on a leave of absence, and can be re-employed so long as your return within two years of military service.
+If you are a public employee who resigns to serve in the military you are considered on a leave of absence and can be re-employed so long as your return within two years of military service.
 You are entitled to all seniority rights so long as you return to public service within two years.
 Your employee pension is protected and your military service is credited to it.
-(Note: In that these time provisions are more generous than those provided in USERRA, above, they supersede it.)
+Note: These time provisions are more generous than those provided in USERRA; they supersede it.